panttebread/BasedBracketBuilder/README.md

 ## Removing Points
 You can **right-click on a point to delete it or remove it** from a bracket.

-Note: removing points doesn't work correctly
+Note: removing points doesn't work correctly, yet

 ## Brackets
 When you make a bracket by joining 2 or more points, it'll appear in the "Bracket" list in the Tool Box on the left of the screen.
 The list automatically updates as you make and dismantle brackets.
 You can **rename a bracket by right-clicking it in the list**